hackerzhuli/unity-code/README.md

 Logs are also forwarded to the Debug Console for developers.

+### Unity Console
+View Unity logs in a dedicated console panel with filtering and clickable stack traces.

+The Unity Console appears in VS Code's bottom panel and provides:
+- Real-time Unity log display with Info, Warning, and Error filtering
+- Clickable stack traces that navigate directly to source files
+- Clear logs functionality and log history management
+- Command Palette: `Unity Code: Show Unity Console`

 ### Settings
 You can control the extension behavior with these settings: